AdaCore/spark2014/docs/ug/source/type_contracts.rst

 * A *predicate* introduced by aspect ``Static_Predicate``, ``Dynamic_Predicate`` or ``Predicate`` may be specified on a type or subtype to express a property verified by objects of the type.
+* A *type invariant* introduced by aspect ``Type_Invariant`` or ``Invariant`` may be specified on the completion of a private type to express a property that is only guaranteed outside of the type scope.
 * A *default initial condition* introduced by aspect ``Default_Initial_Condition`` on a private type specifies the initialization status and possibly properties of the default initialization for a type.